-ExpressVPN has you covered on all of the most popular device platforms, offering apps that work with Android, iOS, macOS and Windows devices.
-Browser extensions are also available for the Google Chrome, Firefox and Safari platforms.
+NordVPN has you covered on all of the most popular device platforms, offering apps that work with Windows, macOS, iOS, Android, Amazon Fire, Linux, and Android TV devices.
+(The macOS app provides native Apple Silicon support.)
+Browser extensions are also available for the Chrome, Edge, and Firefox platforms.
 If you have a compatible router, you can connect all of your devices via one central connection.

-A 30-day money-back guarantee will give you plenty of time to confirm that ExpressVPN is the provider for you.
+A 30-day money-back guarantee will give you plenty of time to run the provider through its paces.

 I hope none of my readers ever experience technical issues while using a VPN.
 However, Murphy’s Law always applies, so if you do have any problems, it’s reassuring to know your VPN of choice provides optimal customer support.

-ExpressVPN has you covered in the customer service department, with 24/7 live support chat, email support, a trouble ticket tracking system and an easy-to-search knowledge base.
+NordVPN has you covered in the customer service department, with a 24/7 chatbot and live chat, email support, a trouble ticket tracking system, and an easy-to-search knowledge base.